University of Chicago Press

-The University of Chicago Press is the largest and one of the oldest university presses in the United States.
-It is operated by the University of Chicago and publishes a wide variety of academic titles, including The Chicago Manual of Style, numerous academic journals, and advanced monographs in the academic fields.
+The University of Chicago Press is the university press of the University of Chicago, a private research university in Chicago, Illinois.
+It is the largest and one of the oldest university presses in North America.
+It publishes a wide range of academic titles, including The Chicago Manual of Style, numerous academic journals, and advanced monographs in the academic fields.
+The press is located just south of the Midway Plaisance on the University of Chicago campus.

 One of its quasi-independent projects is the BiblioVault, a digital repository for scholarly books.

-The Press building is located just south of the Midway Plaisance on the University of Chicago campus.